Blandaren123/My-restaurant/README.md

-# Teds

-Teds is a gym place where all kinds of people can start to train.
+# Purpose of the project

+This page represents a newly launched gym named Teds.
+On the page, it provides information about the gym's location and its benefits.
-People from 16 years and above can join us on the website. asdasd
+People from 16 years and above can join us on the website.

 Teds is a website that will be targeted towards people who want to join a great Gym and for those with different schedules in life, accessibility is important because of 24 hours open time.